 The Sonic restaurant chain was the first company to use chewy ice.
 It is the place where most people are introduced to chewy ice.
 Thus, "Sonic ice" is synonymous with nugget ice, chewy ice, and pellet ice: they all mean the same thing.

 Do You Need to Use Filtered Water with a Nugget Ice Maker?

 Most makers do not require filtered, soft, or distilled water.
-Even so, we strongly recommend that you use some type of filtered water.
+Even so, we recommend that you use some type of filtered water.
 Our preference is reverse osmosis (RO) water, as the RO process removes the highest number of contaminants from your drinking water, as we discuss in our article The Best Water Filters to Buy (And Why You Need One).

 Not only is filtered water a much healthier choice--all of your drinking water should be filtered--it will also help your ice maker go longer between cleanings, and last longer in general because there are fewer contaminants to muck up its machinery.